History of Simone Biles in Timeline

 In 2003, Simone Biles and her younger sister Adria were formally adopted by her maternal grandfather, Ron Biles, and his second wife, Nellie Cayetano Biles.

-In 2003, Svetlana Khorkina was the all-around champion.
+In 2003, Svetlana Khorkina was World all-around champion.

-In 2008, Hong Un Jong of North Korea won an Olympic gold medal.
+In 2008, Hong Un Jong of North Korea won a gold medal at the Olympics.

-In 2009, Nastia Liukin won the ESPY Award for Best Female Athlete, being the first gymnast to do so.
-This event is in relation to Biles winning the award in 2017.
+In 2009, Nastia Liukin won the ESPY Award for Best Female Athlete, the first gymnast to achieve this.

-In 2010, Aliya Mustafina won the bronze medal at the world all-around championship.
+In 2010, Aliya Mustafina won the world all-around champion.

 On July 1, 2011, Simone Biles began her elite gymnastics career at the 2011 American Classic in Houston, placing third all-around.

-In 2012, Elizabeth Price and Kyla Ross, both withdrew from the competition because of injuries.
+In 2012, Elizabeth Price and Kyla Ross withdrew from the competition due to injuries.

-In 2012, Gabby Douglas was the Olympic all-around champion.
+In 2012, Gabby Douglas won the Olympic all-around champion and Aly Raisman won the Olympic beam bronze medalist.

-In 2012, Simone Biles secured a spot at the USA Gymnastics National Championships and competed at the U.S. Classic in Chicago, finishing first all-around and on vault.
-Later, she competed at the U.S. National Championships in St. Louis, finishing third all-around and first on vault.
-She was then named to the U.S. Junior National Team.
+In 2012, Simone Biles secured a spot to compete at the USA Gymnastics National Championships.
+She competed at the U.S. Classic in Chicago and finished first all-around and on vault, second on floor exercise, and sixth on balance beam.
+She finished third all-around, first on vault, and sixth on uneven bars, balance beam, and floor exercise at the U.S. National Championships in St. Louis, Missouri.
+After this performance, Biles was named to the U.S. Junior National Team.

-In 2012, Simone Biles switched from public school to home schooling, which allowed her to increase her training hours.
+In 2012, Simone Biles switched from public school to home schooling, allowing her to increase her training hours.

-In 2013, Simone Biles became the all-around and floor exercise champion at the World Championships.
+In 2013, Simone Biles became the all-around champion and floor exercise champion at the World Championships.
+She also won a bronze medal on balance beam.

 2013: City of Jesolo Trophy and International Tri-Meet

-In 2013, Simone Biles won the all-around, vault, balance beam, and floor exercise titles at the City of Jesolo Trophy in Italy.
-She also contributed to the U.S. team's gold medal.
-Later, at an international tri-meet in Chemnitz, Germany, the U.S. won the team gold medal, and Biles won titles on vault, balance beam, and floor.
+In 2013, Simone Biles competed at the City of Jesolo Trophy and took the all-around, vault, balance beam, and floor exercise titles.
+She also competed at an international tri-meet in Chemnitz, Germany, winning the vault, balance beam, and floor titles.

-2013: Poor Performance and Consultation with Sports Psychologist
+2013: Poor Performance at U.S. Classic and Sports Psychologist Consultation

-In July 2013, Simone Biles had a poor performance at the U.S. Classic, falling several times and twisting her ankle.
-Following this, she consulted a sports psychologist, who helped her with anxiety and confidence issues.
+In July 2013, Simone Biles performed poorly at the U.S. Classic, falling several times and twisting her ankle.
+Following this, she consulted a sports psychologist who helped her with anxiety and confidence issues.

 2013: Senior International Debut

-In March 2013, Simone Biles made her senior international debut at the American Cup, a FIG World Cup event, finishing second after a fall off the beam.
+In March 2013, Simone Biles made her senior international debut at the American Cup.
+She finished second behind Katelyn Ohashi after a fall off the beam.

 August 4, 2014: Verbal Commitment to UCLA

-In November 2014, Simone Biles signed a National Letter of Intent with UCLA, with plans to defer enrollment until after the 2016 Summer Olympics.
+In November 2014, Simone Biles signed a National Letter of Intent, planning to defer enrollment until after the 2016 Summer Olympics in Rio de Janeiro.

-After missing the start of the season due to injury, Simone Biles made her 2014 debut at the U.S. Classic in Chicago, winning the all-around, vault, beam, and floor.
-She repeated as national all-around champion at the 2014 USA Gymnastics National Championships.
+In 2014, Simone Biles returned to competition at the U.S. Classic, winning the all-around, vault, beam, and floor.
+She repeated as national all-around champion at the USA Gymnastics National Championships.

 2014: Sportswoman of the Year

-On September 17, 2014, Simone Biles was selected to compete at the World Artistic Gymnastics Championships in Nanning, China.
-She qualified in first place to the all-around, vault, beam, and floor finals.
-She led the United States to its second consecutive world team championship.
-She won her second consecutive world all-around title ahead of Ross and Romanian Larisa Iordache.
-Biles became the second American woman to repeat as world all-around champion, following Miller.
-She won the gold in the balance beam and floor exercise finals.
+In 2014, Simone Biles was selected to compete at the World Artistic Gymnastics Championships in Nanning, China.
+She led the United States to its second consecutive world team championship and won her second consecutive world all-around title.
+She also secured gold medals in the balance beam and floor exercise finals.

 July 2015: Signed with Octagon sports agency